 Take this medicine with a full glass of water to keep it from irritating your throat.

-Take this medication for the full prescribed length of time.
-Your symptoms may get better before the infection is completely cleared.
+Take this medicine for the full prescribed length of time.
+Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Clindamycin will not treat a viral infection such as the common cold or flu.

 To be sure this medication is not causing harmful effects, your blood may need to be tested often.
 Your kidney or liver function may also need to be tested.
 Visit your doctor regularly.